gabekole/FlappyBird/README.md

 ## Lessons Learned

-- Fast prototyping and a short turnaround time is extremely helpful to since it allows for more frequent testing of changes.
+- Fast prototyping and a short turnaround time is ideal since it allows for more frequent testing of changes which reduces errors.
 - Webpack's [Dev Server](https://webpack.js.org/configuration/dev-server/) is very helpful since it supports hot reloading which reduces build times.